mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 An asymmetric multi-core processor is one that has multiple cores on a single chip, but those cores might be different designs.
 For instance, there could be 2 general purpose cores and 2 vector cores on a single chip. <br/>
 An example of this type a processor could be *IBM’s Cell*. *IBM’s Cell* processor, used in the Sony PlayStation 3 video game console is an asymmetrical multi-core processor.
 The Cell has 9 processor cores on board, one general purpose processor, and 8 data-processing cores. <br/> Another example *asymmetric multi-core* is *Kilocore*.
 The [Kilocore](#https://en.wikipedia.org/wiki/Kilocore) has one general purpose processor, a PowerPC processing core, and either 256 or 1024 data processing cores on-chip.
 The cores are designed to run at extremely low power, so the overall chip is faster and yet uses less power than typical desktop CPU.

+### Exceptions
+*Exceptions*, are situations where the processor needs to stop executing the current code because of an error.
+In these cases, the processor typically begins running an exception handling routine to resolve the error, and then returns to the normal program flow.
+For instance, if the *ALU* attempts to divide by zero, or if an addition causes overflow, an exception might be triggered.